huggingface/blog/sentiment-analysis-python.md

 You can test these models with your own data using this [Colab notebook](https://colab.research.google.com/drive/1G4nvWf6NtytiEyiIkYxs03nno5ZupIJn?usp=sharing).
 The following are some popular models for sentiment analysis models available on the Hub that we recommend checking out:

-- [Twitter-roberta-base-sentiment](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment) is a model trained on ~58M tweets and fine-tuned for sentiment analysis.
+- [Twitter-roberta-base-sentiment](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment) is a roBERTa model trained on ~58M tweets and fine-tuned for sentiment analysis.
+Fine-tuning takes a pre-trained large language model (e.g. roBERTa) and then tweaks it with additional training data to make it perform a second similar task (e.g. sentiment analysis).
 - [Bert-base-multilingual-uncased-sentiment](https://huggingface.co/nlptown/bert-base-multilingual-uncased-sentiment) is a model fine-tuned for sentiment analysis on product reviews in six languages: English, Dutch, German, French, Spanish and Italian.
 - [Distilbert-base-uncased-emotion](https://huggingface.co/bhadresh-savani/distilbert-base-uncased-emotion?text=I+feel+a+bit+let+down) is a model fine-tuned for detecting emotions in texts, including sadness, joy, love, anger, fear and surprise.

 Are you interested in doing sentiment analysis in languages such as Spanish, French, Italian or German?
 On the Hub, you will find many models fine-tuned for different use cases and languages.
-You can check out the complete list of sentiment analysis models [here](https://huggingface.co/models?pipeline_tag=text-classification&sort=downloads&search=sentiment).
+You can check out the complete list of sentiment analysis models [here](https://huggingface.co/models?pipeline_tag=text-classification&sort=downloads&search=sentiment) and filter at the left according to the language of your interest.

 <h2 id="building-custom-sentiment-model">3.
 Building Your Own Sentiment Analysis Model</h2>

 Using pre-trained models publicly available on the Hub is a great way to get started right away with sentiment analysis.
 These models use deep learning architectures such as transformers that achieve state-of-the-art performance on sentiment analysis and other machine learning tasks.
 However, you can fine-tune a model with your own data to further improve the sentiment analysis results and get an extra boost of accuracy in your particular use case.

-In this section, we'll go over two tutorials on how to fine-tune a model for sentiment analysis with your own data and criteria.
-The first tutorial uses the Trainer API from the [🤗Transformers](https://github.com/huggingface/transformers) library and requires a bit more coding and experience.
-The second tutorial is a bit easier and more straightforward, it uses [AutoNLP](https://huggingface.co/autonlp), a tool to automatically train, evaluate and deploy state-of-the-art NLP models without code or ML experience.
+In this section, we'll go over two approaches on how to fine-tune a model for sentiment analysis with your own data and criteria.
+The first approach uses the Trainer API from the [🤗Transformers](https://github.com/huggingface/transformers), an open source library with 50K stars and 1K+ contributors and requires a bit more coding and experience.
+The second approach is a bit easier and more straightforward, it uses [AutoNLP](https://huggingface.co/autonlp), a tool to automatically train, evaluate and deploy state-of-the-art NLP models without code or ML experience.

 Let's dive in!

 ### a.
 Fine-tuning model with Python

-In this tutorial, we'll use the IMBD dataset to fine-tune a DistilBERT model for sentiment analysis.
+In this tutorial, you'll use the IMBD dataset to fine-tune a DistilBERT model for sentiment analysis.

 The [IMDB dataset](https://huggingface.co/datasets/imdb) contains 25,000 movie reviews labeled by sentiment for training a model and 25,000 movie reviews for testing it.
 [DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert) is a smaller, faster and cheaper version of [BERT](https://huggingface.co/docs/transformers/model_doc/bert).
-It has 40% fewer parameters than BERT and runs 60% faster while preserving over 95% of BERT’s performance.
-We'll use the IMBD dataset to fine-tune a DistilBERT model that is able to classify whether a movie review is positive or negative.
-Once we train the model, we will use it to analyze new data! ⚡️
+It has 40% smaller than BERT and runs 60% faster while preserving over 95% of BERT’s performance.
+You'll use the IMBD dataset to fine-tune a DistilBERT model that is able to classify whether a movie review is positive or negative.
+Once you train the model, you will use it to analyze new data! ⚡️

 We have [created this notebook](https://colab.research.google.com/drive/1t-NJadXsPTDT6EWIR0PRzpn5o8oMHzp3?usp=sharing) so you can use it through this tutorial in Google Colab.

 #### 1. Activate GPU and Install Dependencies

 As a first step, let's set up Google Colab to use a GPU (instead of CPU) to train the model much faster.
-We can do this by going to the menu, clicking on 'Runtime' > 'Change runtime type', and selecting 'GPU' as the Hardware accelerator.
-Once we do this, we should check if GPU is available on our notebook by running the following code:
+You can do this by going to the menu, clicking on 'Runtime' > 'Change runtime type', and selecting 'GPU' as the Hardware accelerator.
+Once you do this, you should check if GPU is available on our notebook by running the following code:

 ```python
 import torch
 torch.cuda.is_available()
 ```

-Then, let's install the libraries we will be using in this tutorial:
+Then, install the libraries you will be using in this tutorial:

 ```python
 !pip install datasets transformers huggingface_hub
 ```

-We should also install `git-lfs` to use git in our model repository:
+You should also install `git-lfs` to use git in our model repository:

 ```python
 !apt-get install git-lfs